Group-invariant solutions of a nonlinear acoustics model: Similarity reductions

 Similarity reductions of the ZK equation by symmetry subgroups whose actions are semi-regular with orbits of dimension $s,$ where $0 \leq s <p,$ and where $p=3$ is the number of independent variables, will yield equations in $s$ fewer independent variables.
-Each of the canonical forms $\mathscr{L}_{2,j}$ of two dimensional subalgebras of $L$ turns out to have two dimensional orbits, and hence allow a reduction of the equation into an ODE, provided certain regularity conditions are satisfied.
-The usual procedure for this reduction is well known and consists in this case in finding a pair of invariants $z= z(t,x,y,u)$ and $w=w(t,x,y,u)$ of the corresponding subgroup action and to consider one of them, say $z,$ as the new independent variable and the other one as the new dependent variable for the reduced equation.
+Each of the canonical forms $\mathscr{C}_{n,j}$ of one- and two-dimensional subalgebras of $L$ turns out to have $n$ dimensional orbits, and hence allows a reduction of the equation into one with $n$ fewer independent variables, provided certain regularity conditions are satisfied.
+In particular, reductions by one-dimensional subalgebras all yield $(1+1)-$dimensional reduced equations, while reductions by two-dimensional subalgebras yield ODEs.
+The usual procedure for this reduction is well known, and consists in the actual case where $\mathcal{G}$ acts projectably \cite{olv1} in the space of independent and dependent variables, in finding invariants

-To find the required similarity reductions, we shall treat each of the twelve canonical forms $\mathscr{L}_{2,j}$ separately.
-In each case, we will indicate a reduction formula which will consist in an expression for the solution $u$ of the ZK equation in terms of $w=w(z),$ and an expression for $z,$ and then the corresponding reduced equations.
-The parameters $k_0, k_1, c_1, c_2, c_3$ are the same as those appearing in the list of classification of canonical forms $\mathscr{L}_{2,j}$ given in the previous section.
+of the corresponding subgroup action, where $z= (z_1, \dots, z_{p-n})$ has $p-n$ components, and to consider $z$ as the new set of independent variables and $w$ as the new dependent variable for the reduced equation.
+As usual, each reduction will be completely described by giving a reduction formula consisting in an expression for $z$ and for $u= u(t,x,y, w(z)),$ and by providing the corresponding reduced equation.